JaidenAshmore/java-dynamic-sqs-listener/doc/how-to-guides/spring/spring-how-to-write-integration-tests.md

     ```java
     @SpringBootTest(classes = {Application.class, IntegrationTest.TestConfiguration.class })
     ```
-1. Now you should be able to use this `LocalSqsAsyncClient` to test the queues by manually sending messages onto the queue an asserting that they were procesed.
+1. Now you should be able to use this `LocalSqsAsyncClient` to test the queues by manually sending messages onto the queue an asserting that they were proccesed.